dfuse-io/ice/TUTORIAL.md

 1. Back in your browser window pointing to `localhost:3000`, click on the `Login` button
 2. Select `Anchor` ([screenshot](screenshots/19-login-anchor.png))
 3. Select `Open Anchor app` - _this should open a "Signing Request" window from Anchor_ ([screenshot](screenshots/20-login-anchor-open.png))
-4. Select one of the 3 user accounts from the dropdown list (we'll select "theboss" for this demo)**
+4. Select "theboss" from the dropdown list (_all users have the same rights_)
 5. Select `Unlock Wallet + Sign` in the bottom right ([screenshot](screenshots/21-login-anchor-signing-request.png))
 6. Enter your wallet password
 7. Select `Authorize`